Library-Light-Twin-DSD2023-MDU-POLIMI/digital-twin-dsd-backend/SETUP.md

 2. Install the recommended extensions (workspace recommendations)

    ![Get the ones from the WORKSPACE RECOMMENDATIONS section](.images/image.png)

-3. When you do this the screen for the AWS extension will open.
+3. When you do this the screen for the AWS extension will open ^[You don need to do this anymore, this is only necesary to control, some of the aws functions directly from the vscode ui].
 To sign in with the provided credentials, we will go to AWS Explorer, then open "Or add IAM User Credentials" and enter you username in the profile name, and the 2 credentials provided for login.